Job Search Clinic

-International students and scholars are invited to participate in UAB’s third annual Job Search Clinic.
-This year’s Job Search Clinic will take place on Saturday, March 1st, 2014, from 8:30 am to 4:00 pm, in the Education Building, Room 133.
+International students and scholars are invited to participate in UAB’s fourth annual Job Search Clinic.
+This year’s Job Search Clinic will take place on Saturday, March 7th, 2015, from 8:30 am to 4:00 pm, in the Education Building, Room 119.
 The Education Building is located at 901 13th Street South.
 It can also be accessed from 900 14th Street South.

 During this free one-day clinic, international participants will improve their interviewing skills by acquiring linguistic and cultural competencies needed for a successful job search.
 They will learn to prepare application materials, make good first impressions, answer difficult questions, and engage in "small talk" situations.
 The main “small talk” situation will be a self-pay lunch where participants practice talking business over a meal.
 Participants will also have the opportunity to participate in mock interviews, either via Skype or face-to-face.

 Participants in UAB’s Job Search Clinic come from all over the world.
 Most are currently completing graduate degrees or post-doctoral studies at UAB.
 They represent a wide range of specializations in health-related professions (for example: dentistry, genetics, nursing, nutrition, public health, radiology, …) and in non-health professions (for example: biochemistry, business administration, communication management, chemical engineering, …).